insidewhy/cc.loader/README.md

-ccloader
+cc.loader
 ========

 A JavaScript module loading/creation system for the web including support for baking.
 It includes support for asynchronously loading modules and their dependencies from multiple script files using a simple but powerful JavaScript API.
-It can optionally integrate with [Joose](http://joose.github.com/Joose/doc/html/Joose/Manual.html) to ease adding classes to modules or creating module files that are classes. ccloader is written in CoffeeScript but supports JavaScript and CoffeeScript modules and compiles/bakes all CoffeeScript to JavaScript.
+It can optionally integrate with [Joose](http://joose.github.com/Joose/doc/html/Joose/Manual.html) to ease adding classes to modules or creating module files that are classes. cc.loader is written in CoffeeScript but supports JavaScript and CoffeeScript modules and compiles/bakes all CoffeeScript to JavaScript.

 installation
 ============

 To install globally:

-    sudo npm install -g ccloader
+    sudo npm install -g cc.loader

 usage
 =====